eliias/hannesmoser/lectures.md

 They can monitor the performance of a web application on various levels and correctly diagnose problems and set measures to rectify these.

-**Content:** Multi-tier, message queues, service oriented architecture and microservices. logging,profiling, monitoring, C10k problem, The Twelve Factor App.
+**Contents:** Multi-tier, message queues, service oriented architecture and microservices. logging,profiling, monitoring, C10k problem, The Twelve Factor App.

-### Rapid prototyping

-Students put idea approaches from the teaching module Multimedia Masters Project: Development & Presentation into practice in the form of software prototypes and evaluate the results with view to applicability and further development for masters projects.
-Relevant programming languages and frameworks from the fields of Game & Simulation Engineering and Web Engineering are used.
-Content: Technology selection and implementation coaching.